 • Location: Main hall, central row

-• Best For: Culinary purists, solo diners, and anyone eating authentic Portuguese food for the first time
+• Best for: Culinary purists, solo diners, and anyone eating authentic Portuguese food for the first time

 time out market lisbon the brutal truth cheat sheet 4